rikard-io/autotaggler/README.md

 # QuickTagger

-> A quick way to tag files (audio for now) in the browser.
+> A quick way to tag / label files (audio for now) in the browser.
 Open your files, add some tags, do some keyboard-mapping and start tagging!
+> Good for quickly labeling a audio-dataset.

 ## Build Setup